microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

 Within ALM Toolkit modelers can Create, Update, Delete or Skip items that are in development (**Source**) before deploying changes to their intended destination (**Target**).

-### Objective: Choose the appropriate actions to update the target.
+### Objective - Choose the appropriate actions to update the target.

 ### Power BI Desktop
 1. Within the Sales Demo_DEV (PBIX) file, navigate to the **Fields** pane and alternate click the **Warehouse Items** table and select **Edit query**.